control-toolbox/OptimalControlProblems.jl/ext/Descriptions/beam.md

 - Bryson, A.E., Denham, W.F., & Dreyfus, S.E.
 (1963). *Optimal programming problems with inequality constraints I: necessary conditions for extremal solutions*.
   AIAA Journal. [doi.org/10.2514/3.2107](https://doi.org/10.2514/3.2107)
   This seminal work develops the theoretical foundation for optimal control problems with inequality constraints, including the derivation of necessary conditions for extremal solutions.
-It provides the basis for analyzing state-constrained control problems like the clamped beam.
+It provides the basis for analysing state-constrained control problems like the clamped beam.

 - BOCOP examples: Clamped Beam problem.
 [Examples-BOCOP.pdf](https://project.inria.fr/bocop/files/2017/05/Examples-BOCOP.pdf)
   This example illustrates the practical implementation of the clamped beam problem in BOCOP, providing a benchmark for testing optimal control methods under state inequality constraints.